deeleeramone/openbb-snowflake-ai/README.md

   - If None, an in-memory cache is used.
 - SNOWFLAKE_CACHE_KEY (Must be supplied for file-based caches.)

+Generate a secure, random key using: `openssl rand -base64 32`

 ### Debug

 - SNOWFLAKE_DEBUG